 The work students do in the Honors Program is dynamic.
 Honors classes involve discussion among the instructor and the Honors students about a variety of concepts.
-Faculty will challenge and to inspire you to think critically.
+Faculty will challenge and inspire you to think critically.

 What is an Honors contract?